-Damage Protection is a feature that covers your property against the accidental damage a guest might do while at your property.
-It's an insurance policy that covers accidental damage for a particular guest and set of dates and paid for on a booking by booking basis.
-It's directly integrated into OwnerRez and backed by Travel Guard/AIG.
+Damage Protection is a feature that applies to your contracted rental property, providing protection against accidental damage a guest might do while at your property.
+Through our unique integrations, OwnerRez connects you to a suite of protection programs that responds to accidental guest-caused damages arising during an OwnerRez-contracted booking.
+The protection is paid for on a booking-by-booking basis.
+It's directly integrated into OwnerRez and powered by RentalGuardian®.

 - Costs and Coverages

 - What about canceled bookings or booking date changes?